RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/4-Views/4-Views.md

 - Exact string match: Only returns rows where the specified column is an exact match to the input string.
 This is denoted by the '=' symbol.
 - Does not equal: Only returns rows where the specified column is not equal to the input string.
 This is denoted by the '!=' symbol.
-- Greater than: Returns rows where the specified column is a greater number than input. his is denoted by the '&gt;=' symbol.
+- Greater than: Returns rows where the specified column is a greater number than input. his is denoted by the '>=' symbol.
 - Greater than or equal: As above but also includes equal to.
-This is denoted by the '&gt;=' symbol.
+This is denoted by the '>=' symbol.
 - Less than: Returns rows where the specified column is a smaller number than input.
-This is denoted by the '&lt;' symbol.
+This is denoted by the '<' symbol.
 - Less than or equal: As above but also includes equal to.
-This is denoted by the '&lt;=' symbol.
+This is denoted by the '<=' symbol.
 - Partial string match: Performs a partial string match.
 This is denoted by the 'contains' choice.

 💡 It is also important to note that all symbols can be used for strings as well as integers.